McGregor W. Scott: U.S. attorney

 In November 2017, Scott was appointed by President Donald Trump to a four-year term as U.S. attorney for the Eastern District of California.
 He was confirmed by a voice vote by the United States Senate on March 7, 2018.
-During his previous tenure, Scott's office prosecuted a number of mortgage fraud cases during the financial crisis of 2008, won a $102 million settlement with Union Pacific Railroad over allegations that railroad workers sparked a large wildfire, and prosecuted Hamid and Umer Hayat for allegedly providing material support for terrorism and lying about it to the Federal Bureau of Investigation.
+During his previous tenure, Scott's office prosecuted a number of mortgage fraud cases during the 2008 financial crisis, won a $102 million settlement with Union Pacific Railroad over allegations that railroad workers sparked a large wildfire, and prosecuted Hamid and Umer Hayat for allegedly providing material support for terrorism and lying about it to the Federal Bureau of Investigation.
 At the time of the $102 million settlement with Union Pacific Railroad, it was the largest civil settlement in the district's history.
 He subsequently encouraged the United States Department of Justice to create a program to pursue damages against companies that start fires that damage federal forests.
 Scott also served on an advisory committee that offered counsel to United States Attorneys General John Ashcroft and Alberto Gonzales.

 The editorial board of The Sacramento Bee endorsed Scott's most recent nomination to become U.S. attorney, writing "Trump could not have found a more qualified chief federal prosecutor for the sprawling district."

 On February 8, 2021, he along with 55 other Trump-era United States attorneys were asked to resign.
 On February 10, 2021, Scott announced his resignation, effective February 28.